An Empirical Bayes Method for Chi-Squared Data: Interpretation of Posterior Mean Estimates

-\end{description} In the next two sections, we'll apply the concepts of {\it posterior significance} and {\it posterior (interval) dominance} defined above to illustrate the findings in the simulation study and real data examples, where the posterior mean and intervals are estimated from sample data.
+\end{description} In the next two sections, we will apply the concepts of {\it posterior significance} and {\it posterior (interval) dominance} defined above to interpret the results in the simulation study and real data examples, where the posterior mean and intervals are estimated from the sample data.